CodeYourFuture/bikes-for-refugees/README.md

 ### Style buttons

-There are 3 buttons on the page.
-They need to be styled correctly - remember, re-use styles as much as possible by using CSS classes.
+There are 3 buttons on the page: can you style them correctly so they follow the design?
+**Remember**, re-use styles as much as possible by using CSS classes.

 ### Fix the positioning

-Use Flexbox to move elements around so they are positioned correctly.
+Compare what you can see in your browser with the design provided.
+Can you spot the differences in layout?
+Use CSS Flexbox to move elements around so they are positioned correctly.

 ### Bonus: hover effects